ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 For the definition of an IVA, see the section on backend models below.

-The following four new endpoints should be added to the User Management service:
+The following three REST-style endpoints should be added to the User Management service:

 - `GET /users/{user-id}/ivas`
   - *returns the list of IVAs belonging to the specified user*
   - auth header: internal token (of data steward or same user)
 - `POST /users/{user-id}/ivas`
   - *creates an IVA for the specified user*
   - auth header: internal token (of data steward or same user)
-- `PATCH /users/{user-id}/ivas`
-	- *changes the state of an IVA for the specified user*
-	- auth header: internal token (of data steward or same user)
-	- if not a data steward, the current state must be either `unverified` or `pending`
   - request body:
+      - `type`: enum (phone, fax, postal address, in-person)
-		- `verification_code`:  optional string (random number)
+      - `value`: string (the actual phone number)
-			- must be set and match the currently stored value when the state is set to `verified`
-			- must be null otherwise
-		- `state`: enum (requested, verified)
-			- must be `requested` when the current state is `unverified`
-			- must be `verified` when the current state is `pending`
 	- response body:
-		- `state`: enum (unverified, requested, pending, verified)
+      - `id`: string (the ID of the newly created IVA)
 - `DELETE /users/{user-id}/ivas/{iva_id}`
 	- *deletes an existing IVA of the specified user*
 	- auth header: internal token (of data steward or same user)

-When the state of an IVA is changed from "unverified" to "requested", a random verification code should be created and stored in the IVA, and a data steward should be notified so that the code will be passed to the user via the chosen verification address.
+Additionally, the following three RPC-style will be added:

+- `POST /rpc/ivas/{iva_id}/unverify`
+  - *invalidate the specified IVA*
+  - auth header: internal token of a data steward
+  - response status:
+    - `204 No Content`: state changed to `unverified`
+    - `401 Unauthorized`: auth error (e.g. not a data steward)
+  - *should also send a notification to the user*
+- `POST /rpc/ivas/{iva_id}/request-code`
+  - *request the verification of the specified IVA*
+  - auth header: internal token
+  - response body: empty
+  - `200 No Content`: state has been changed to `code_requested`
+  - `400 Bad Request`: IVA did no the state `unverified`
+  - `401 Unauthorized`: auth error (e.g. IVA not of current user)
+  - *should also send a notification to the user and a data steward*
+- `POST /rpc/ivas/{iva_id}/create-code`
+  - *create verification for the specified IVA*
+  - auth header: internal token of a data steward
+  - response body:
+    - `verification_code`: string (to be transmitted to the user)
+  - response status:
+    - `200 OK`: state has been changed to `code_created`
+    - `401 Unauthorized`: auth error (e.g. not a data steward)
+- `POST /rpc/ivas/{iva_id}/code-transmitted`
+  - *confirm the transmission of the verification code for the specified IVA*
+  - auth header: internal token of a data steward
+  - response status:
+    - `204 No Content`: state has been changed to `code_created`
+    - `400 Bad Request`: IVA did no the state `code_created` or `code_transmitted`
+    - `401 Unauthorized`: auth error (e.g. not a data steward)
+  - *should also send a notification to the user*
+- `POST /rpc/ivas/{iva_id}/verify-code`
+  - *submit verification code for the specified IVA*
+  - auth header: internal token
+  - request body:
+    - `verification_code`: string (that had been transmitted to the user)
+  - response status:
+    - `204 No Code`: verification code correct, IVA is now in state `verified`
+    - `400 Bad Request`: IVA did no the state `code_transmitted`
+    - `401 Unauthorized`: auth error or verification code was wrong
+    - `429 Too Many Requests`: IVA has been reset to unverified
+  - *should also send a notification to the data steward*

 ### Claims Repository